leggedrobotics/ocs2/ocs2_doc/docs/mpcnet.rst

 How to Set Up a New Robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Setting up MPC-Net for a new robot is relatively easy, as the **ocs2_mpcnet_core** package takes care of the data generation as well as policy evaluation rollouts and implements important learning components, such as the memory, policy and loss function.
+Setting up MPC-Net for a new robot is relatively easy, as the **ocs2_mpcnet_core** package takes care of the data generation as well as policy evaluation rollouts and implements important learning components, such as the memory, policy, and loss function.

 This section assumes that you already have the packages for the robot-specific MPC implementation: